telefonicaid/fiware-orion/doc/manuals/user/http_and_ngsi_sc.md

 # HTTP and NGSI response codes

-The HTTP and NGSI response codes distinction described in this section only applies to NGSIv1.
+The HTTP and NGSI response code distinction described in this section only applies to NGSIv1.
 NGSIv2 adopts a simpler approach which only uses the HTTP response code.